'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 “And now you’re gonna believe us….We’re gonna win the league!”

-Even former Reds centre-half Jamie Carragher joined in up in the Sky Sports gantry.
+Even former Reds centre-half Jamie Carragher, up in the Sky Sports gantry, couldn't resist joining in.
+Alongside him, Gary Neville would rather have been anywhere else.

 This win, a 2-0 victory which could and should have been even more comprehensive, takes Klopp’s team into a lead of 16 points over second-placed Manchester City.

 Liverpool also have the luxury of a game in hand, just in case.
-They now need 10 wins from their last 16 matches, and if you’re wondering if they’re capable then remember this; they’ve won 30 of their last 31.
+They now need 10 wins from their last 16 matches to clinch their first title in 30 years, and if you’re wondering if they’re capable then remember this; they’ve won 30 of their last 31.
+They've lost once in the league in 623 days.

 “They are in a different league,” said Chris Sutton, a title-winner with Blackburn in 1995, on BBC Radio 5 Live.
 “You fear for the rest,” added former United captain and seven-time Premier League champion Roy Keane on Sky Sports.